New South Wales

 Sydney Light Rail

-Sydney Light Rail operates a light rail network from Central station to Dulwich Hill.
+Sydney Light Rail operates the light rail network in Sydney.
 The Sydney Light Rail website contains information about service frequencies, service updates and network information.
 Opal cards and Opal single trip tickets and contactless payments can be used on Sydney Light Rail.

 Newcastle Transport operates a light rail network from Newcastle Interchange at Wickham to Newcastle Beach.
 Opal cards, Opal single trip tickets and contactless payments can be used on Newcastle light rail services.